Driving licence info

 Don’t expect perfection

-Nobody expects you to drive perfectly.
-Drive the way you did in your last lessons.
-Overdoing shoulder checks or driving extremely slowly often creates new mistakes instead of safety.
+No one expects you to drive perfectly.
+Drive like in your last lessons.
+Overdoing mirror-checks or driving extremely slowly can create new mistakes instead of safety.

 Modern vehicles